acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 **Calculation Example**: If you purchase a monthly VIP membership at Singapore Standard Time 8:00 AM on February 1, 2025, the membership will expire after 31×24 hours, i.e., at Singapore Standard Time 8:00 AM on March 4, 2025.

 ### 2.2 Free Reward Membership Validity Period
-**Light Membership**:
+**Basic Membership**:
 - The validity period is calculated continuously for 24 hours from the moment the user successfully redeems it;
-- **Example**: If you redeem a 1-day Light membership at Singapore Standard Time 2:00 PM on February 1, 2025, the validity period ends at 2:00 PM on February 2, 2025.
+- **Example**: If you redeem a 1-day Basic membership at Singapore Standard Time 2:00 PM on February 1, 2025, the validity period ends at 2:00 PM on February 2, 2025.

 **Referral Reward VIP**:
 - The validity period is calculated continuously for 24 hours from the moment the user receives the reward (or corresponding multiples for rewards of longer duration);